 In other words, with a list we know we can find the information fast, but we don’t know what that specific information is.
 There is all of the curiosity, and none of the stress.

 Writing in Second Person is 2nd

 “6 Reasons Why Your Stew Meat Tastes like Rubber”

 The same study found that referring to you directly in the second person is the second most effective way to make you click (see what we did there?).
 That’s because when you speak directly to people with words like “you” and “your”, your headline suddenly feels much more personal and relatable.
 The headline is literally calling out to the reader to make a connection.

 You bet.
+According to all the personal statements writing services that we’ve used in the past, questions are one of the most powerful writting tools available.
 Reading a question almost instantly evokes a reader’s personal curiosity for the answer.
 More importantly, you can use questions to really speak to the personal experiences of users..